qdm12/gluetun/README.md

   - Username and password
   - Malicious DNS blocking
   - Extra subnets allowed by firewall
+  - Run openvpn without root (but will give reconnect problems)
 - Connect other containers to it
 - The *iptables* firewall allows traffic only with needed PIA servers (IP addresses, port, protocol) combination
 - OpenVPN restarts on failure using another PIA IP address for the same region